-The Journal of Damages in International Arbitration (JDIA) is a journal that is focused squarely on the complex issues that arise in assessing damages and compensation in the context of international arbitration.
+The Journal of Damages in International Arbitration (JDIA) is focused squarely on the complex issues that arise in assessing damages and compensation in the context of international arbitration.
 Such issues arise, for example, in contractual disputes between commercial parties, where prior decisions in relevant courts may provide some guidance.
-In other cases, such as the emerging field of investment treaty arbitration, claims and remedies may vary widely from one matter to the next, providing the practitioner, client and arbitral tribunal with scant guidance.
+In other cases, such as the emerging field of investment treaty arbitration, claims and remedies may vary widely from one matter to the next, providing the practitioner, client, and arbitral tribunal with scant guidance.

-A subscription to JDIA will help you to be better informed regarding damages issues and awards.
-This, in turn, will equip the practitioner to better advise clients regarding potential recoveries, and will help the practitioner to be a better advocate on quantum issues.
-For the client, JDIA will help avoid unpleasant surprises by keeping the client abreast of damage theories and awards.
-For the tribunal, JDIA serves as an independent sounding board for discussion of many of the thorny issues the tribunal will face in deciding quantum matters.
+A subscription to JDIA helps practitioners stay up-to-date regarding damages issues and awards.
+This, in turn, allows them to better advise clients regarding potential recoveries and, in general, be better advocates on quantum issues.
+JDIA helps clients avoid unpleasant surprises by keeping them abreast of damage theories and awards, and for tribunals, it serves as an independent sounding board for discussion of many of the thorny issues they face in deciding quantum matters.